Age-Old Wisdom meets Modern Tools

-This flower garden plan will provide many years of enjoyment since perennials repeat each year; no replanting required!
-The key to a perennial garden is careful selection of plants, so we’ve given careful consideration to our plant list as well as plot plan.
+This perennial flower garden design will provide many years of enjoyment and, since perennials come back each year, there’s no replanting required!
+The key to a perennial flower garden is careful selection of plants, so we’ve given careful consideration to our plant list and plot plan.

-Not only do perennials keep coming back, but also long-flowering perennials can contribute color for two months or longer.
+Not only do perennial plants keep coming back year after year, they also may produce colorful blooms for two months or longer.
 Attractive leaves, showy seed heads, and fetching foliage add even more interest.
-For early color, add daffodils, crocus, and other spring bulbs.
+For early color, add daffodils, crocuses, and other spring bulbs.